ONSdigital/dp-concourse-tools/README.md

 On commandline run `docker login` or [see docker docs](https://docs.docker.com/engine/reference/commandline/login/)

+### Contents

+* [Build and Publish Image](#build-and-publish-image): How to build and publish an image
+* [Tagging Docker Images](#tagging-docker-images): Guidance for tagging docker images
+* [Labelling Dockerfiles](#labelling-docker-images): Guidance for adding labels to dockerfiles
+* [Renaming existing images](#renaming-existing-images): How to rename an existing tagged image

 ### Build and Publish Image

 #### Prerequisites

 - You will need to know what tag you are going to give to your new image, please read the [tagging docker images documentation before continuing](#tagging-docker-images)
 - It is desirable to add Labels to the docker image, please read through the [adding labels documentation before continuing](#labelling-docker-images)
-- Check the current "latest" tagged version of docker repo has an equivalent tag so the image is not lost; if it doesn't exist follow [renaming existing images documentation](#renaming-existing-images)
+- Check the current "latest" tagged version of docker repo has an equivalent tag so the image is not lost
+  - Can use steps 1 to 4 in [renaming existing images documentation](#renaming-existing-images), use step 4 to compare image tag ids for a docker repo to see if latest image tag has a copy

-To build and publish an image:
+#### To build and publish an image:

 1. Build image under unique tag abiding by [tagging docker instructions](#tagging-docker-images)